MrEAlderson/SBENLib/README.md

 # State
 This library is currently in a very early stage.<br />
-Currently you are not even able to create your own packets.
+You are already able to receive and send packets, but a stable and secure connectivity is not quaranteed.

 # Requirements
 - Lombok